scrouthtv/termios/README.md

  - Symbols: + - * # ~ , . - ; : _ < > | ^ ° ! " § $ % & / ( ) = ? { } [ ] \ ` ´
  - C-[a-z], for C-[A-Z] the lower case variant C-[a-z] should be returned
  - A-letter, A-Letter, A-symbol
- - F1 through F12, C-Fx, A-Fx
+ - F1 through F12, C-Fx, S-Fx, C-S-Fx
  - Special keys: Delete, Backspace, Enter, Insert, Home, End, PgUp, PgDown, Arrow Keys
- - C-Special, A-Special, S-Special, all combinations of these
+ - C-Special, A-Special, S-Special

+Combinations of different modifiers are only partly supported.

 For non-special keys, C-A-key is *explicitely* not supported and will always be replaced by key.